duolingo/pre-commit-hooks/README.md

 ## Sync AI Rules Hook (`sync-ai-rules`)

-This hook synchronizes AI coding rules from .cursor/rules/\*.mdc files to other AI assistant configuration files (CLAUDE.md, AGENTS.md, etc.).
-This ensures all AI coding assistants in your project stay aware of the same rules and conventions, eliminating the need to manually copy rules between different AI config files.
+This hook synchronizes AI coding rules from `.cursor/rules/` and `.code_review/` directories to AI assistant configuration files (CLAUDE.md, AGENTS.md, .github/copilot-instructions.md).
+It generates two sections:

+- **Development Rules** - from `.cursor/rules/*.mdc` files with YAML frontmatter
+- **Review Guidelines** - from `.code_review/*.md` files with HTML comment frontmatter

+This ensures all AI coding assistants stay aware of the same rules and conventions.

 ## Usage